koding/kdlearn/guides/enable-ufw/index.md

 ## Help, I locked myself out of my VM
 If for some reason you enabled your firewall and did not take the steps needed to open up the ports needed for Koding to work, then your only recourse is to reinit your VM.
 That process is described in [this guide](http://learn.koding.com/faq/vm-reinit/).
-If you encounter any issues or have any questions please drop an email [here](mailto:support@koding.com).
+If you encounter any issues or have any questions please drop us an email [here](mailto:support@koding.com).